Madministrator/steganography/README.md

    * Confirmation: So that I can see the change in the image.
    * Weeks: 2

- # Brendan's Log
-* (11-27-2018)
-   * What did I do?
-I did some reading on the concept we are implementing.
-I also looked at the proof of concept code.
-   * What will I do?
-Ask for specifications on the data.
-Once that is done it should be simple to finish the confirmation script.
-   * Is anything blocking me?
-Nothing that I can see as of right now.
-   * What do I believe is the percent chance that we will complete the sprint?
-80%

  ## Austin Scott
  * As a programmer, I want a fixed length header to guide my file discovery algorithm so that we stop decrypting at the end of the hidden file.
    * Weeks: 1